NVlabs/Deep_Object_Pose/scripts/nvisii_data_gen/readme.md

 This script is close to what was used to generate the data called `dome` in our NViSII [paper](https://arxiv.org/abs/2105.13962).

-If you use this data generation script in your research, please cite as follow,
+If you use this data generation script in your research, please cite as follows:

 ```latex
 @misc{morrical2021nvisii,